 One of APPEL's primary goals is to support Supervisors to undertake their roles.
 If you have any questions or concerns about your placement or your student, before, during or after the placement, please contact a Practice Educator or the APPEL office.
-All contact details can be found at www.appel.ie or on page 16.
+All contact details can be found at www.appel.ie or at the end of this handbook.